DOE-COMMS/Q-POP-Modules/imt/imt-py/README.md

             - the time_schedule_file is read by the function read_in_time_schedule(filename)
     4. Initialize solution with read-in solutions: load_initialization

+4. Explanation for the file VO2_Nit_EfficAdap.py
+	1. an efficient adaptive time stepping scheme is used

 ## Visualization of solutions
 The program generates solutions in pvd format that can be read and plot by [ParaView](https://www.paraview.org "ParaView website").
 The solution files are:
 Name       | Explanation